Debate Writing, Class IX to XII CBSE English

 Beginning

-Salutation : Address the chairperson, the jury and the audience properly
+Salutation : Address the chairperson, the jury and the audience properly.

 Introduction : Begin with a quotation, question or interesting statistics

-Stating the stand : Make your stand very clear from the very beginning
+Introduce yourself & state your stand : Make your stand very clear from the very beginning

 Body